Christmas in July: Holiday cheer comforts family during father’s last days

 In a matter of hours, his daughter and three sons called up their friends to orchestrate the jolliest Christmas Day in the heat of July.

-“He wanted to stay around until it’s freezing cold outside, but I didn’t mind spending Christmas in shorts and t-shirt,” son Thomas Heafner said.
+“He wanted to stay around until it’s freezing cold outside, but I didn’t mind spending Christmas in shorts and a t-shirt,” son Thomas Heafner said.
 “So it’s a win-win.”

 With Christmas lights, family love, and sweet treats…for that moment it took Heafner and his family to a day they look forward to every year.